 Volunteers are needed to assist with Susan G. Komen community outreach and breast health education activities throughout Orange County.
 Activities include breast cancer awareness events, community health fairs, and Race for the Cure promotional activities.
 Volunteers must be aged 18 and older and must possess excellent communication skills, be outgoing and love interacting with people.
 Spanish and other language skills are needed.
 Outreach activities occur 7 days a week and there are opportunities for day and evening involvement.
 Volunteers must hold a current drivers’ license and transportation.
 Orientation and training regarding breast health promotion will be provided to all outreach volunteers.

-Reception and Office Assistance Volunteer
+Office Assistance Volunteer

 Throughout the year we accept applications from individuals interested in joining one of our Susan G. Komen Orange County committees which include the Race for the Cure Steering Committee, Survivor Committee, Grants Committee and Pink Tie Ball Steering Committee.
 Board members are also recruited on an on-going basis.
 There are different recruitment and induction processes in place for the various committees.
 In all cases applicants are interviewed to assess whether they possess the skills, experience and knowledge required for the volunteer committee position they are applying for.